BankPoolAmsterdam/bankpoolamsterdam.github.io/index.md

 5. All scorekeeping should remain visible to both players and referees at all times to avoid disputes.

-## 8. Legally Pocketed Ball

-1. A ball is legally pocketed if:

-   - a.
-It is pocketed as the result of a bank shot;

-   - b.
-The number of cushions is designated when calling the shot, and only that number of cushions is contacted;

-   - c.
-It is not pocketed as a result of a kiss or carom;

-   - d.
-It is not contacted by the cue ball more than once;

-   - e.
-No foul is committed on the shot.

-2. Contact with a cushion means that the called ball has made contact with a cushion designated as a part of the called bank shot.
-Incidental contact with a cushion as the object ball approaches the called pocket is not considered contacting an extra cushion that would disqualify a shot from being legal based on the number of called cushions.

-## 9. Shot Call Convention

-1. Players must call the object ball and the intended pocket, including the number of cushions that will be contacted by the object ball.

-2. If the shot is a direct one-rail bank into a pocket, it is considered obvious and does not require any verbal communication, even if there are other balls near the line of the shot.

-3. For shots involving multiple rails, the player must explicitly call the shot in a way that removes any ambiguity.

-## 10. Jump Shots
+## 9. Jump Shots

 1. Jump bank shots are allowed, and you can use a dedicated jump cue to execute the shot.

-## 11. Fouls
+## 10. Fouls

 1. The following are the most common fouls that may occur during a standard game of Bank Pool.
-Committing any of these fouls results in a penalty as described in [Rule 12.
-Foul Penalty](#12-foul-penalty).
+Committing any of these fouls results in a penalty as described in [Rule 11.
+Foul Penalty](#11-foul-penalty).

   - a.
 Pocketing the cue ball;